Studying in the UK including Northern Ireland

 Postgraduate courses

-There are different sources of funding for postgraduate students.
-Some courses are advertised in the newspapers and include funding.
-Sometimes financial support is available from the university that is running the postgraduate course; sometimes you need to apply to an external body.
 Awards are available for a range of subjects, both for taught courses and research programmes.
 They vary as to amount, duration and whether they only cover fees or include maintenance as well.
 There are strict eligibility rules and deadlines for application and you should be aware that there are a large number of postgraduates competing for limited funding.

 Funding is available under the Student Grant Scheme for postgraduate study in Northern Ireland but not for postgraduate study in Britain.
 You may claim tax relief on third-level fees.

-A number of scholarships and fellowships for study abroad are awarded annually by foreign governments to Irish students who are engaged in, or have completed a course of third-level education.
+A number of scholarships and fellowships for study abroad are awarded annually by foreign governments to Irish students who are engaged in or have completed a course of third-level education.
 The North-South Masters Bursaries fund a small number of Irish students to study in Northern Ireland together with some Northern Irish students studying in Ireland.

 Research Councils UK